roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-02 ****** byStoryTeller07© Rose had been in shock the whole weekend; not getting up till late and then just wandering around the house in a daze unable to answer the phone not wanting to see or talk to anyone.
+Rose had been in shock the whole weekend; not getting up till late and then just wandering around the house in a daze unable to answer the phone not wanting to see or talk to anyone.
 Forcing down some toast she retched on the idea that an android couldn't eat, for it reminded her too clearly of how she had felt.

  He had apologised profusely explaining it was all in her mind and she hadn't been turned into an android at all.
 It had been so real!